Jersey Shore and Delaware beach closures: What’s open; what’s not

 Going to the beach is a bit more complicated this year, though.
 Beach safety during the coronavirus pandemic means socially distancing, wearing a mask and even finding a different beach if it gets too crowded.
 Stay safe, everyone.

-» READ MORE: How to wear a mask at the beach (properly)
+» READ MORE: Everything you need to know about the Shore this summer

 Please note: Local beach patrols can close beaches for other reasons, such as surf conditions.
 The state’s data may not reflect these closures; check lifeguard stands for flags before you take a dip.